laoyigrace/subject/doc/source/installing.rst

 2. Install Glance::

-   $ sudo zypper in openstack-glance
+   $ sudo zypper in openstack-subject

 Installing from source tarballs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~